 Ingredients in Keto Fudgy Brownies

-These brownies are made with almond flour and unsweetened cacao powder, and sweetened with coconut sugar.
+These brownies are made with almond flour and unsweetened cacao powder, and sweetened with monkfruit (or you can use coconut sugar for paleo!).
 You would never guess these brownies are so healthy!
 They taste like the regular brownies you’re used to.

 They’re very easy to whip up.
 No mixer needed.
 Everything is made in a bowl.
 I start by sifting together all the dry ingredients.
 Sifting is important since cacao powder and almond flour often has lumps that you want to avoid.

-I like adding in Enjoy Life chocolate chips since they’re paleo, but you could also use dark chocolate chips, chopped dark chocolate or nuts instead.
+I like adding in a keto friendly dark chocolate chips (like Lilly’s Chocolate Chips), but you could also use dark chocolate chips, chopped dark chocolate or nuts instead.